-If every person limits his or her meat intake to just one meal a day or even 6 out of 7 days of the week, he or she will not only help save hundreds of animals a year but better our planet for future generations.
+If every person limits their meat intake to just one meal a day or even 6 out of 7 days of the week, they will not only help save hundreds of animals a year but better our planet for future generations.

 We must all take action for the future of the earth, people, and animals.